mongoid/mongoid-slug/README.md

 ### Localize Slugs

-The slugs can be localized:
+The slugs can be localized.
+This feature is built upon Mongoid localized fields, so fallbacks and localization works as documented in the Mongoid manual.

 ```ruby
 class PageSlugLocalize